Plan to create a survey

-It's important to have a plan for configuring your Voice of the Customer surveys Here are a few things to think about to help you design the right questions for your survey:
+It's important to have a plan for creating your surveys.
+Here are a few things to think about when you're creating surveys:

 What's the purpose of your survey?
 For example, you might want to interact with your customers, promote new products or services, or measure customer satisfaction.
 If your goal is to measure something, what and how do you want to measure it?

-How many mandatory questions are to be included in the survey?
+How many mandatory questions will you include in the survey?
 We recommend that you ask as few mandatory questions as possible.

-A few best practices will enable you to create a meaningful survey and gather good responses from your customers.
-You can then analyze those responses and act on them as best suits your organization.
-A few of the best practices for designing a survey are:
+A few best practices enable you to create a meaningful survey and gather good responses from your customers.
+You can then analyze those responses and act on them in a way that best suits your organization.
+Some of the best practices for creating a survey are:

 Define an objective: Having an objective allows you to properly plan for your survey.
-This also allows you to identify what results you expect from your customers.
-You must know how you will use the responses to help you pick the right questions for your survey.
+It also allows you to identify what results you expect from your customers.
+Knowing how you'll use the responses helps you pick the right questions for your survey.